-Making cell border in #Excel should be something real basic.
-However some people may have found it frustrating / confusing to play Hide and Seek with borders just hoping that they will be displayed in the way they want it.
+Making cell border in #Excel should be something really basic.
+However, some people may have found it frustrating/confusing to play Hide and Seek with borders just hoping that they will be displayed in the way they want it.

 For example, a simple table as below, we have Bottom Border on row 5 (or A5:B5 in our example):

 When we hide row 5, the border line is gone….